NRWLDev/fastapi-problem/docs/handlers.md

 into a `Problem`, when the exception handler catches it, rather than converting each raised instance into a `Problem` at the time it is raised.

-Custom handlers can also inject headers into the response.

 ## Usage

 Given a `third_party` library with a `error.py` module.